Vigevano Cathedral: Description

+The panel with the Crucifixion and saints is one of the few works dated and signed at the bottom right "CAESAR MAGNUM FACIEBAT AN 1531" by the painter Cesare Magni, follower of Leonardo.
+It was donated by Duke Francesco II Sforza as shown in the deed of donation dated 13 March 1534 in the Capitular Archives.
+Above, the earthly Christ is surrounded by flying angels.
+On the left the Virgin in a bright red robe and blue mantle, while Saint Ambrose in pontifical vestments presents the Bishop Galeazzo Pietra in an arabesque cope.
+On the right, Magdalene in a blue dress and red cloak, Saint John and Saint Jerome, with a thick beard.
+In the background, countries, figures and knights fading into blue.

+An interesting painting from the 16th century in Lombardy is the Redeemer on the Globe with the Madonna and Saint John the Baptist, attributed to Bernardino Gatti (ca. 1495/ 1576), known as Soiaro.

+The funerary monument of Galeazzo Pietra, first bishop of Vigevano from 1530 to 1552, of a Pavia workshop, was built by the hand of a Bernardo Romano, probably a close relative of Cristoforo Romano.
+Previously located in the presbytery, it was moved during the restorations of 1828/30 with the addition of the stone between the sarcophagus and the inscription.

+The nineteenth-century painter Francesco Gonin chose light colors and gilding for the frescoes on the vault, which depict the life of St. Ambrose, to whom the cathedral is dedicated.

+Also of great interest is the pipe organ located in the presbytery, in the right choir, built in 1782 by the Serassi of Bergamo.

 Treasury

 The cathedral is best known for the "treasury" donated to it by Francesco II Sforza in 1534 which encompasses more than 100 precious objects.
 These, along with other items, are on display in a museum inside the cathedral known as the Museo del Tesoro del Duomo Vigevano.
 Of note in the collection are several Flemish tapestries, seven of which were made by tapestry makers in Brussels in 1520 in the Late Gothic International Style and five of which were woven in Oudenarde at the beginning of the 17th century.
 Also on exhibit are an ornate crosier in ivory, a gold-plated silver reliquary of the Lombardy school of goldsmiths from c.
 1530, numerous precious corals, missals, codices and manuscripts dating from the late 15th century, and many chalices, goblets, monstrances and reliquaries in different styles and from different eras.
 Also of interest is a 16th-century wall-hanging embroidered in gold which was used in Monza in 1805 for the coronation of Napoleon Bonaparte.